From animal activists to buff bodybuilders: what the vegan movement can tell us about mainstreaming environmental products and behaviours

 I hope you’ve found some useful insights here for your environmental campaign or ethical business.

-For a more in depth exploration of these topics, take a look at our upcoming workshops and for regular tips and resources join the email newsletter.
+For a more in depth exploration of these topics, take a look at our workshop replays and for regular tips and resources join the email newsletter.

-The workshops start from £12 and are focused on different sectors so we can delve into the most relevant principles so you can achieve greater reach and engagement in your work or business.
+Get access to the replays from £19, a series focused on different sectors so we can delve into the most relevant principles so you can achieve greater reach and engagement in your work or business.

 Get more details on the events page